 The Museum Library and Archive holds a unique collection of published volumes covering all aspects of Army flying including early aviation, the Royal Flying Corps, Royal Artillery Air Observation Post Squadrons, the Glider Pilot Regiment and the modern Army Air Corps.
 The Museum Archive is a rich source of original documents of historical, personal and technical interest.
 It contains personal and official papers, flying log books, pilots’ notes, manuals and a large collection of photographs and slides.
 The Archive also maintains a personnel database for individuals who served with the Glider Pilot Regiment and the Royal Artillery Air Observation Post Squadrons.

-Museum of Army Flying Enquiry Service
+Army Flying Museum Enquiry Service

 The Archive team of the museum offers an enquiry service for anyone requesting information from the museum collection.
 Due to the high volume of requests and the amount of time required to answer questions to the best of our abilities, we are forced to charge a research fee of £25 per enquiry.

-Before contacting us with your enquiry, please take a moment to read these enquiry guidelines:
+Before contacting us with your enquiry, please take a moment to read these enquiry guidelines

 (*Published materials are exempt from these regulations)